kokuda/ImageLighting/README.md

 - Apply directional lighting to any JPG or PNG image
 - Use normal maps to achieve realistic lighting effects
-- Customize light direction, color, and intensity
+- Customize light direction, color, brightness, and blend intensity
 - Simple command-line interface

 ## Prerequisites